RUANHAOANDROID/ImagePicker/README.md

 - compileSdkVersion  28
 - targetSdkVersion 28
 ## 引用变更

-### Step 1.
-Add the JitPack repository to your build file
-#### Add it in your root build.gradle at the end of repositories:
+1.Add it in your root build.gradle at the end of repositories:
 ```gradle
 	allprojects {
 		repositories {